vue-stripe/vue-stripe/README.md

 ### ⚠️ BREAKING CHANGES SINCE `1.1.x` ⚠️

-1. Initialization options now only accepts stripe publishable token.
-E.g. `Vue.use(VueStripeCheckout, process.env.PUBLISHABLE_TOKEN)`.
+1. Initialization options now only accepts stripe publishable key.
+E.g. `Vue.use(VueStripeCheckout, 'your-publishable-key-here')`.

 2. Global mixin `$checkout` was removed in favor of the component `vue-stripe-checkout`.